makstyle119/system-design/README.md

                                 |- node1 (your server)
                                 |- node2 (your server)
             ```
-            - so as you see in each region we can have multiple notes inside a load balancer ( which is optional ) and you can have as many as you want and user request will first go to geo location (DNS) then the nearest region and inside the region in the available node
+            - so as you see in each region we can have multiple nodes inside a load balancer ( which is optional ) and you can have as many as you want and user request will first go to geo location (DNS) then the nearest region and inside the region in the available node
             - it will increase complexity a lot more
             - it any region go down you can route to other region **(just beware of laws of the region)**
     - **Props:**